 The Historical capital of Peru is Cusco

-Main cities of Peru:
+Main cities of Peru and population:

 • Lima